damian5191/votingv2/README.md

 Simple app for voting.
-You can vote only one, olny when timer is running.
+You can vote only one, only when timer is running.
 Not testet yet on larger scale